Platform:

 Install all of the components described on the Installing dependencies for some community packages page.

-In particular, you must have either Visual Studio or Visual Studio Tools (not Visual Studio Code) and the “Desktop development with C++” component must be enabled.
+In particular, you must have either Visual Studio or Build Tools for Visual Studio (Visual Studio Code isn’t the same thing!) and the “Desktop development with C++” and “Windows 10 SDK” components must be enabled.

 Building and running the application